poolshark-protocol/docs/site/content/overview/index.en.md

 - Cover positions
 - Range positions

-Each of these positions are present in a different type of pool.
+Each of these positions is present in a different type of liquidity pool.

-[Limit Pools](limit-pools) can be viewed as a limit order.
+[Limit Pools](limit-pools) can be viewed as a range-bound limit order.

-[Cover Pools](cover-pools) can be viewed as a stop loss which references the current TWAP.
+[Cover Pools](cover-pools) can be viewed as a range-bound stop loss which references the current TWAP.

-[Range Pools](range-pools) can be viewed as an AMM pool with liquidity bounded to a range.
+[Range Pools](range-pools) can be viewed as a standard range-bound AMM pool with ERC-1155 support and easy autocompounding.

 Use cases for each can be observed on their respective pages.
 <br/><br/>